Harassment and Discrimination Policy

-Examples of Discrimination-related and Sexual Harassment: Each member of the College community must exercise his or her own good judgment to avoid engaging in conduct that may be perceived by others as harassment.
-Subjecting employees or students to harassment by a visitor to campus or while off-campus in the course of conducting College business is also prohibited by this policy.
-Forms of discrimination related and sexual harassment include, but are not limited to:
+Examples of Harassment and Discrimination: Each member of the University community must exercise his or her own good judgment to avoid engaging in conduct that may be perceived by others as harassment.
+Forms of discrimination related Harassment and sexual harassment include, but are not limited to:

 - Verbal: Repeated sexual innuendoes, racial or sexual epithets, derogatory slurs, off-color jokes, propositions, threats or suggestive or insulting sounds, phone calls.

 - Visual/Non-Verbal: Derogatory posters, cartoons, or drawings; suggestive objects or pictures; graphic commentaries; leering; obscene gestures or exhibitionism; transmission of such offensive material through the mail or using any electronic communication medium (e.g. text messages, email, a social networking service or the Internet)

 - Physical: Unwanted physical contact, including touching, patting, pinching, hugging, brushing against another's body, or interference with an individual’s normal physical movements, attempted sexual assault, sexual assault.